kuu12/less-router/README.md

 You can get full control of all routing behaviors, by using javascript, a turing complete language, rather than an obscure DML.

 #### Cachable
+Route components could be cachable by adding 'autoCache' property.
+Route changes won't lead these component to be destroyed/remounting, but hidden/shown.

 ## Usage